Apply DAX basics in Power BI Desktop

 Before you create your own formulas, let’s take a look at DAX formula syntax.
 Syntax includes the various elements that make up a formula, or more simply, how the formula is written.
 For example, here's a simple DAX formula for a measure:

 This formula includes the following syntax elements:

 B. The equals sign operator (=), which indicates the beginning of the formula.
 When calculated, it will return a result.

 C. The DAX function SUM, which adds up all of the numbers in the Sales[SalesAmount] column.
 You’ll learn more about functions later.

 D. Parenthesis (), which surround an expression that contains one or more arguments.
-All functions require at least one argument.
+Most functions require at least one argument.
 An argument passes a value to a function.